cepatinog/Freesound_mosaicing/README.md

-# Audio Mosaicing for Creative Sound Reconstruction and Live Looping
+# Audio Mosaicing for Creative Sound Reconstruction

 ## Overview
 This project presents a modular workflow for creative audio mosaicing, enabling the reconstruction of audio files by replacing segments with matching frames from a curated sound collection.
 The system facilitates: